racostyle/Automation/Automation/TaskMonitor/Readme.md

 - **Start-Process**: This is the primary method to start the executable.
 It supports passing arguments.
 - **Dot-Sourcing**: A fallback method if `Start-Process` fails.
 The script runs the executable using PowerShell's dot-sourcing mechanism.

-### Known Limitations
+### Pausing the script

-- **Invoke-Item**: The `Invoke-Item` command is commented out intentionally.
-It does not support passing arguments to executables and is disabled to avoid issues.
+If there is a file named `C:\WORKING.txt` the script will not run any program.
+Delete the txt file to continue operating

 ## Troubleshooting